payu-india/CMS-Chatbot/reference/GENERAL/v2-cancel-refund-transaction-api.md

       </td>

       <td>
-        This parameter must contain the merchant key provided by PayU.
+        `String `This parameter must contain the merchant key provided by PayU.
       </td>

       <td>